 As always, I really wanted to decorate for Halloween.
 But this year, I felt like a more subtle approach was the way to go.
-And as always, I didn’t want to spend any money at all.
+And as usual, I didn’t want to spend any money at all.
 I’ve done the DIY Extreme Budget version a couple of years ago – you can read about it here if you missed it – but I wanted to step it up a little bit for this Halloween.

 I give to you….
 Halloween Lite!

-As I usually do, I picked one room to decorate for Halloween.
+As I have done before, I picked one room to decorate for Halloween.
 A couple of years ago it was my hall bath, but this year I felt like my foyer would be perfect to decorate.
 The challenge was to keep it subtle and use what I already had.

 I swapped out my usual foyer artwork – a beautiful oil painting of Table Mountain in Cape Town – for my Halloween frame.
 This was just an inexpensive picture frame for which I printed inserts right from the internet.
 I hung this on the wall using the only string I could find – a bright yellow version.
 So on went a fake spider to cover that up.
 I had some plastic flies that I used in the garden last year and I just cleaned them up and stuck them to the wall with some clear tape.